EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

-The reason for preparation of this RFC is the need to change the way how the supported (file) formats and CRSes (CRS - Coordinate Reference Systems) for raster data are handled by the EOxServer's WCS, and WMS services to assure compliance to OGC standards, interoperability and configurability of the services.
+The reason for preparation of this RFC is the need to change the way how the supported (file) formats and CRSes (CRS - Coordinate Reference Systems) for raster data are handled by the EOxServer's WCS and WMS services to assure compliance to OGC standards, interoperability and configurability of the services.

-In case of WMS, the formats and CRSes shall be listed in the WMS Capabilities (both per service and per layer).
+In case of WMS, the formats and CRSes shall be listed in the WMS Capabilities.

-In case of WCS, the supported formats and CRSes shall be reported by the WCS Capabilities (per service parameters) and by the Coverage Description (per coverage parameters).
+In case of WCS, the supported formats and CRSes shall be reported by the WCS Capabilities  (per service parameters) and in the Coverage Descriptions (per coverage parameters).
 Compatibility with the WCS 2.0.1 corrigendum and the upcoming WCS 2.0 CRS Extension document shall be assured.

 Currently, only the native CRS of a dataset is reported in the metadata and only a small hard-coded set output file format is announced as supported (JPEG2000, HDF4, netCDF and GeoTIFF for WCS).
 Hence, there is no way to configure these parameters.

-Further, the underlying MapServer does not return proper OWS exception if invalid CRS requested (OGC standards non-conforming behaviour).
+Furthermore, the underlying MapServer implementation does not return proper OWS exceptions if an CRS not advertised in the service capabilities or coverage descriptions is requested.

 Supported CRSes and Output Formats in OGC Web Services
 ------------------------------------------------------